 Home-made lime juice is always a winner.
 Squeeze some lime juice in a tall glass.
 Add water.
 Here you will need to add a little sugar to the drink.
 But fortunately, the amount of sugar you add is in your control.
 Swap it with honey or jaggery if you wish.
 Mix in some of our Indian tadka like rock salt and jeera powder.
 Garnish with mint and drink it up.
 Dropping a few slices of lemon in your drinking water is known to balance your pH.

-Ragi is one of the golden foods packed with iron, calcium and protein.
+Ragi is one of the golden foods packed with iron, calcium, and protein.
 Add a teaspoon of ragi to warm milk and keep stirring it while still on the gas.
 Add a teeny weeny bit of either sugar or salt.
 Take it off from the gas.
 Set it aside to cool and then eat it like you are having porridge.
 Healthy!
 Do we need to say more?
 You can try a variation of kanji with beetroot and other nutritious vegetables.
 Boil it and blitz it all together.
-Strain the juice and keep aside to cool.
+Strain the juice and keep it aside to cool.
 Before enjoying this super healthy drink add your desired flavour.

-Not just gazpacho, have you tried cold cucumber soup, pumpkin soup, chilled watermelon soup or a cool green pea’s soup?
+Not just gazpacho, have you tried cold cucumber soup, pumpkin soup, chilled watermelon soup, or a cool green pea’s soup?
 What are you waiting for…lose the sugar, sip the soups!

 Apple cider vinegar